eileenrmartin/eileenrmartin.github.io/index.md

 ## Announcements

-* Women in Data Science Blacksburg at Virginia Tech is coming up April 2, [more info and registration here](https://sites.google.com/vt.edu/wids-bburg-vt-2020)
+* New hands-on introductory math research course in Fall 2020 "BEPUR: Broadening Engagement and Participation in Undergraduate Research" [more info](https://eileenrmartin.github.io/docs/BEPUR-poster.pdf)

 * Recent preprints and publications:
   * [New preprint on ArXiV](https://arxiv.org/abs/2003.02256): J. Kump and E.R.
 Martin, "Multichannel Analysis of Surface Waves Accelerated (MASWAccelerate): Software for Efficient Surface Wave Inversion Using MPI and GPUs"